engtuncay/engtuncay.github.io/css/css-notes-07-Grid.md

 ## The justify-content Property

-The justify-content property is used to align the whole grid inside the container.
+The justify-content property is used to `align the whole grid inside the container`.

-✏ Note: The grid's total width has to be less than the container's width for the justify-content property to have any effect.
+📝 Note: The grid's total width has to be less than the container's width for the justify-content property to have any effect.

 *Syntax*